L\'evy processes with jumps governed by lower incomplete gamma subordinator and its variations: Simulation

 Now, we present algorithm to simulate the InG subordinator using algorithm of compound Poisson process (see \cite{abdullah2020algorithm}). \algrule The cdf $F_{Z^{\alpha,\epsilon}}$ of random variable $Z_{}^{(\alpha,\epsilon)}$ can be obtained on same line as \eqref{cdf of Zj} and by using \eqref{ZE pdf}

 We can simulate the sample paths for InG-$\epsilon$ subordinator using Algorithm \ref{algo-ing} by replacing equation \eqref{cdf of Zj} by \eqref{cdf ofZe} in Step 4:.

-It can be noted that we can not simulate the TInG subordinator using Algorithm \ref{simu of CPP InG} as the cdf of random variable $Z^{\alpha,\theta}$ does not have closed form and therefore we turn to Markov Chain Monte Carlo (MCMC) simulation schemes.
-More specifically, we use the Metropolis algorithm as a special case of the MCMC scheme.
+It can be noted that we can not simulate the TInG subordinator using Algorithm \ref{simu of CPP InG} as the cdf of random variable $Z^{\alpha,\theta}$ does not have closed form and therefore we turn to Metropolis algorithm which is a special case of the MCMC scheme.
 In this method, we generate $Y$ with pdf $f_{Y}$, called as target density, by choosing another random variable $V$ with pdf $f_{V}$, called as candidate density, such that $f_{Y}$ and $f_{V}$ have common support.
 The process is repeated for a large number of iterations, and the resulting sequence of accepted values approximates the desired probability distribution.